Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Self, a length 3 *(4.5m)* cone
 - **Components**: V, S
 - **Duration**: Instantaneous
 A thin sheet of flames shoots forth from you.
-Each creature in a length 3 *(4.5m)* cone makes a DEX Save, taking 3d6 Fire damage on a failed save or half as much damage on a successful one.
+Each creature in a length 3 *(4.5m)* cone makes a DEX Save, taking 3d6 Fire damage and start [Burning (1d4)](conditions.md#burning) on a failed save or half as much damage on a successful one.
-Flammable objects in the Cone that aren't being worn or carried start [burning](conditions.md#burning).
+Flammable objects in the Cone that aren't being worn or carried start [Burning (1d10)](conditions.md#burning).
 **Using a Higher-Level Spell Slot.** The damage increases by 1d6 for each spell slot level above 1.
 - **Classes**: Sorcerer, Wizard
 *(Source: PHB'24, page 248)*